Residence Hall Policies

 - Use only non-combustible materials such as foil, glass, and metal when decorating doors and walls.

 - Only 20% of a door can be covered.
-Check with your RD for the code.
+Check with your Hall Director for the code.

-- Please do not hang any things outside windows or on balconies.
+- Please do not hang any items outside windows or on balconies.

 - Candles and incense are prohibited.